"The best way to get ahead, is to get started"

 -- Mark Twain

 Like all high school kids, at least of that time period, I had to have some kind of day job in order to earn spendin’ cash.
 Which was all fine n’ dandy, ‘cept that my day job happened to be at night.
 Since ’67 when I’d turned 15 and moved up into a sophomore slot at Alameda High School, I was already giggin’ 3 – 4 nights a week, mostly with Bing Sue’s “Highway Taxes.”
 We were playin' all the current Hit Songs at ‘bout 4 or 5 of the local military bases’ Enlisted Men’s clubs.
-At the same time, I was also playin’ in another band that had Lou Sarrica on bass n’ vocals, Dennis Jackson on lead vocals, a cat named Paul Russell on drums, and yours truly playin’ gitbox n’ tryin’ to sing.
+At the same time, I was also playin’ in another band called "The Immortals," that had Lou Sarrica on bass n’ vocals, Dennis Jackson on lead vocals, a cat named Paul Russell on drums, and yours truly playin’ gitbox n’ tryin’ to sing.
 Though this group o’ dudes didn’t ever really play that many gigs…so, it was all about the Bing Sue thang for me.

 …and then, one fine day in early-‘68, Mrs. Palazzotto showed up at my mom’s front door...